Doctor-Nobody/Doctor-Nobody.github.io/_pages/about.md

   gtag('config', 'G-T0S164QJL9');
 </script>

 I received the B.E. degree in computer science and technology from University of Science and Technology of China in 2011, and Ph.D degree in Computer Science from Institute of Software, Chinese Academy of Sciences in 2017.
 I am currently an Associate Professor in Anhui University.
 My research interests include clustering ensemble, multi-view learning, feature selection and so on.
-I have published 30+ papers in highly regarded conferences and journals, including IJCAI, AAAI, SDM, ICDM, IEEE TKDE, IEEE TNNLS, IEEE TCYB, ACM TKDD, PR, etc. I have served as Program Committee for NeurIPS, ICLR, ICML, IJCAI, AAAI, ACM MM and reviewer for IEEE TPAMI, IEEE TKDE, IEEE TNNLS, IEEE T-CYB, etc.
+I have published 30+ papers in highly regarded conferences and journals, including IJCAI, AAAI, ACM MM, SDM, ICDM, IEEE TKDE, IEEE TNNLS, IEEE TCYB, ACM TKDD, PR, etc. I have served as Program Committee for NeurIPS, ICLR, ICML, IJCAI, AAAI, ACM MM and reviewer for IEEE TPAMI, IEEE TKDE, IEEE TNNLS, IEEE T-CYB, etc.

 What's News
 ======
+* **Jul 26, 2023** "Learnable Graph Filter for Multi-view Clustering" has been accepted by ACM MM 2023.
 * **Jul 3, 2023** "Bi-level Ensemble Method for Unsupervised Feature Selection" has been accepted by Information Fusion.
 * **Apr 2, 2023** "Adaptive Consensus Clustering for Multiple K-means via Base Results Refining" has been accepted by TKDE.
 * **Mar 13, 2023** Two papers "Medical Image Super-resolution via Diagnosis-guided Attention" and "INCLR: Intensifying the Consistency of Pseudo Label Refinement for Unsupervised Domain Adaption Person Re-Identification" have been accepted by ICME 2023.